logo

 • Open-Door Policy: Let workers know they can approach supervisors or team leaders with suggestions anytime.
 Whether it’s a new idea for optimizing a task or feedback on current processes, an open-door policy helps keep communication channels active.

 • Suggestion Boxes: Provide anonymous suggestion boxes on the shop floor.
-This allows workers who might feel hesitant to speak up directly to share their ideas for improving processes.
+This allows workers who might feel hesitant to speak up directly to share their ideas for improving processes and refining your digital work instructions.

 • Recognize and Reward: Recognize workers whose suggestions lead to improvements in the standard work.
 A simple acknowledgment, like an employee of the month award or a small bonus, can motivate others to contribute.